huzaifa-99/basic-blog-post/README.md

  * reply to a comment
  * delete his own comment.
 If he is the author of the post, he can also delete the post.

  **All of these features use Ajax Calls.**

 # Project Installation
  * Download the project and unzip.
  * Next, the `code` folder must be placed into the `htdocs` folder.
  * Database (in `database` folder) must be imported into MySQL for the code to function properly, Database username and password are the default ones for Xampp.
- * Finally, to run the project type the link http://localhost[:PORT_NO_IF_ANY]/ [the name of the project folder with directory]/ into the URL bar of the browser, which will take you to the index.php page.
+ * Finally, to run the project type the link `http://localhost[:PORT_NO_IF_ANY]/ [the name of the project folder with directory]/` into the URL bar of the browser, which will take you to the index.php page.
 The process after that is already explained above.
  * **Note:-** I have used the CDN for CkEditor `<script src="//cdn.ckeditor.com/4.13.1/full/ckeditor.js"></script>`, in case, if it does not work, i have also added `ckeditor.zip` folder(in the `code` folder) which can be linked in the `writepost.php` page.

 # Project Demo
 A demo video is available on [demo-video].
 Previews are also available on this repo in `Previews` Folder

 # More Info
-The project was created 11 months before today(28/8/2020) on PHP-7.0 version, i had used Ajax for the first time in this project and i also used a WYSIWYG editor (ckeditor) for the first time in this project.
+The project was created 11 months before today(28/8/2020) on PHP-7.0 version, i had used Ajax and i also used a WYSIWYG editor (ckeditor) for the first time in this project.

 The main aim of this project was for me to understand Ajax calls and WYSIWYG-Editor implementation.